French brig Hazard (1788): Fate

-On 25 October 1796, under Lieutenant Bassière, Hazard was wrecked on the shore of Île Saint-Honorat.
+On 25 October 1796, (Note: Both Roche and Winfield & Roberts say 28 October.) under Lieutenant Bassière, Hazard was wrecked on the Moines reef off Île Saint-Honorat, Alpes-Maritimes.
 The court-martial of Lieutenant Bassière for the loss of his ship found him guilty.
 The court sentenced him to a six-month prison term barred him from all command for three years.